 This service is provided for MU departments.
 Requests must be made by an IT Pro.

-Your departmental IT Pro should request SCCM access through MyServices.
+IT Pros can request SCCM access by going to doitservices.missouri.edu.
+Login to the self-service portal with your University user id and password, select Service Catalog, and search for SCCM.
 Users without an IT Pro may contact Tech Support at 573.882.5000.
-A Division representative will arrange a needs assessment or direct you to the correct IT Pro.
+A Division representative will arrange a needs assessment, or direct you to the correct IT Pro.

 The Division of IT requires that IT Pros: